Lewis-Gitari/Tanzania-water-wells/README.md

 ![1700658231950](https://github.com/Lewis-Gitari/Tanzania-water-wells/assets/146082404/46e5c67f-7ffc-43c9-9a50-9e65f1d470d9)

 # OVERVIEW
+The Tanzanian government, foreign donor organizations, churches and faith-based organizations, and even the villagers have all been involved in funding and installation of wells.
+Some of the installed wells however cease to function over time while others remain in dilapidated conditions needing repair.

 For this project i'll be working as a Data scientist along an NGO alligned towards provision of water among communities in Tanzania.
-I'm to analyse existing data within the Tanzanian water ministry and create a model that will guide us on the estimated life span of wells in different regions and varying  conditions.
+I'm to analyse existing data within the Tanzanian water ministry and create a model that will guide us on the functionality estimated life span of wells in different regions and varying  conditions.

 # TOOLS
   Python